Weird Gloop elections

 - Attend periodic board meetings to discuss all of the above, and more

-Additionally, directors are granted the bureaucrat user group on Weird Gloop Meta Wiki to grant users the sysop user group as specified by Meta:Requests for adminship.
+Additionally, members are granted the bureaucrat user group on Weird Gloop Meta Wiki to grant users the sysop user group as specified by Meta:Requests for adminship.

-Currently, eight director seats are appointed by election.
+Currently, nine seats are appointed by election.
 These are apportioned as follows:

 - Three positions reserved for the RuneScape Wiki